cokoronkwo/webapplicationgui/README.md

 # webapplicationgui
-A WPF application web application to launch and manage several projects as domain apps within a main domain app
+A WPF web application to launch and manage several projects as domain apps within a main domain app